 Standing on the rocky summit at 1268 m, towering above Yoganarasimha Temple at Devarayanadurga Hill, Salim Ali observed Alpine Swifts swirling and twirling around him almost within gunshot range, as the sun started to set.
 The birds rose steadily higher as the sun went down, evidently due to the fact that their insect prey kept rising higher to remain in the warmth of the sunlight.
 During the day, he had observed several pairs mating on the wing, mid-air.
 During the act, both the male and female swifts whirled around, tumbling down slowly, parachuting through the sky while still locked in copula, for about 100 ft or so, with outstretched but motionless wings, before splitting and flying their separate ways.

 Camping at Hiriyur, Salim Ali made visits to Vanivilas Sagar and Marikanive, where on January 08, 1940, he came across a covey of quails on brick-red soil, in a scraggy grass-covered stony terrain.
 When he shot with dust cartridges, all the quails, but for a male, escaped.
-Much to his surprise, he noticed the apatetic colouration of the plumage of the bird he had shot, matching very closely with the brick-red soil of the area: something he had never seen before.
+Much to his surprise, he noticed the apatetic colouration of the plumage of the bird he had shot, matching very closely the brick-red soil of the area: something he had never seen before.
 Not content with just the male he collected, he returned to Marikanive two days later and collected four more of these quails.
 The discovery of the remarkable apatetic colouration of these quails was made more interesting by the collection of a sample of the bright brick-red soil on which the new race was found, and with which the colouration of their plumage agreed perfectly.
 In all, the series of these unusual Rock Bush Quails he collected consisted of two adult males, two immature males which had largely assumed adult plumage, and a juvenile female.

 While it was Salim Ali who collected the specimens of this unusual quail, it was actually Hugh Whistler—who lived at Caldbec House, Battle, Sussex, England—to whom Salim Ali sent the specimens of these bright brick-red quails along with the soil sample, who made sense out of this most important discovery of the Mysore Bird Survey.
 Hugh Whistler, a pioneer in Indian ornithology, found that these quails were far deeper red than the others of their kind, more specifically, like a deep reddish race of the Jungle Bush Quail (Perdicula asiatica vidali) that he had described from South Konkan in 1936.
 This male holotype with which Whistler described a new subspecies, Perdicula argoondah salimalii—named after Salim Ali, its discoverer—is currently preserved at the Natural History Museum at Tring, U.K.